 - Establish core point people for a senior leadership session

-The Zinklar team is at the Quirks London event, booth 109!
-The team can present how to create high-quality and intuitive surveys in minutes, gather responses in hours and deliver actionable insights the same day all from one platform.
+The Zinklar team is at the Quirks event London, booth 109!
+The team can present how to create high-quality and intuitive surveys in minutes, gather responses in hours and deliver actionable insights on the same day all from one platform.
 Speak to the team to learn how to multiply your consumer insights and accelerate your success.